Human hair color: Black hair

 Black hair or jet black hair is the darkest hair color.
-It has large amounts of eumelanin and is denser than other hair colors and is the commonly seen hair color in Asia and Africa due the fact that the people in these regions tend to have lower levels of tyrosinase in their bodies.
+It has large amounts of eumelanin and is denser than other hair colors and is the commonly seen hair color in all of the diverse regions such as Asia and Africa due to the fact that the people in these regions tend to have lower levels of tyrosinase in their bodies.
 Black eumelanin secretion causes the hair to turn black, which indicates that the MC1R is in the active state.
-Jet black hair, the darkest shade will not have a warm, neutral tone but a sheen which can seem almost blue, like the iridescence of a raven's wing; hence, sometimes referred to as raven-black.
+Jet black hair, the darkest shade, will not have a warm, neutral tone but a sheen which can seem almost blue, like the iridescence of a raven's wing; hence, sometimes referred to as raven-black.
 Jet black hair appears to have reflective silver color in bright sunlight.